Tuesday, October 28, 2025

 Bill volunteered, "The index register X would be like the 8080's H:L pair?"

 "Right.
-But the 6800 handles indexing differently -- which we'll discuss more when we discuss operators and addressing.
+But the 6800 handles indexing differently -- which we'll discuss more when we discuss addressing.
 And the differences do make up somewhat for the dearth of registers."

 "Two accumulators?"
 Mark asked.
 "That's not so minimal?"